iszczesniak/cpp/auto/index.md

 # Motywacja

 Writing types in legacy C++ was cumbersome, arduous and inviting errors that a compiler sometimes was unable to catch.
-A typical example was the need to write the iterator type for a container that stores containers.

-Teraz łatwo używać iteratorów deklarując ich typ jako `auto`.
-Oto
-przykład:
+Typically, to iterate over a container of containers, we had to spell out the iterator type.
+Now it's easy to use an iterator by defining its type using the `auto` specifier.
+Here's an example:

 ```cpp
 {% include_relative motivation_iter.cc %}